chase-cromwell/home/index.md

 <img class="profile-picture" src="ChaseCircle.png">

 Hi!
-I am a recent graduate of the University of Colorado Boulder with a B.A. in Political Science with minors in Leadership Studies and Speech, Language, Hearing Sciences. **I am actively looking for a full time role in Washington DC or elsewhere, [lets connect!]()**
+I am a recent graduate of the University of Colorado Boulder with a B.A. in Political Science with minors in Leadership Studies and Speech, Language, Hearing Sciences. **I am currently working at the United States Senate in an operations role and always looking for opportunities to lead, [lets connect!](/contact)**

 ## Recent Work